In spite of ever-changing technology, the basic Powerpoint presentation is very much alive and well.

 Six Minutes has great advice on presentation outlines.

 2. Simple Slide Design

 Whether you rely on a corporate graphics person to design for you or you use a program like Canva or Slidebean, a simple design structure is best.

 Keep each slide to one thought only.
 It keeps your audience focused and not reading ahead.

 Be yourself.
 The audience came to hear you speak on a topic.
 Introduce yourself.
 Tell a story about yourself.

 Show your passion for the subject and relate it to the audience.
-As Carmine Gallo, author ofsaid “People cannot inspire others unless and until they are inspired themselves.”
+As Carmine Gallo, author of Talk Like TED, said, “People cannot inspire others unless and until they are inspired themselves.”

 As you prepare your next presentation, remember to keep it simple and fun.
 It’s 2016, so if you’ve been doing things the same old way, it’s time to try a fresh approach.

-At Move Digital, we present often to varied groups of people, and are always learning, striving for improvement.
+At Move Digital, we often present to varied groups of people and are always learning and striving for improvement.
 Let’s all work to improve ourselves and give our audience a great presentation!